Russian Greek Catholic Church: Persecution in the Soviet Union

-soon followed, dispersing Russian-Rite Catholics to Siberia, the Gulag and the Russian diaspora throughout the world.
+soon followed, dispersing Russian Greek Catholics to Siberia, the Gulag and the Russian diaspora throughout the world.

 At the same time, though, conversions continued to take place.
 In 1918, Fr.
-Potapy Emelianov, a priest of the Old Ritualist tradition within Russian Orthodoxy, entered into communion with the Holy See along with his entire parish, which was located at Nizhnaya Bogdanovka, near Lugansk, in modern Ukraine.
+Potapy Emelianov, a former Priestless Old Believer and priest of the Old Ritualist tradition within the Russian Orthodox Church, entered into communion with the Holy See along with his entire parish, which was located at Nizhnaya Bogdanovka, near Kadiivka, in the Luhansk Oblast of modern Ukraine.